-In addition to submitting either a signed PREA Certification or Assurance Form, Governors must submit to the Department of Justice (DOJ) the following documentation required by the PREA amendment by October 15, 2018:
+In addition to submitting either a signed PREA Certification or Assurance Form, Governors must submit to the Department of Justice (DOJ) the following documentation required by the PREA amendment by October 15, 2019:

-1. A list of facilities under the state executive branch's operational control, including a list of those facilities that were audited during Audit Year 2 of Cycle 2.
+1. A list of facilities under the state executive branch's operational control, including a list of those facilities that were audited during Audit Year 3 of Cycle 2.
 To assist Governors with fulfilling this requirement, enclosed is the Facility Audit Activity Table that has been prepopulated with information about those facilities known to be under the operational control of the executive branch in each state, based on previously reported information.
-Note that an electronic version of this table will be emailed to Governors' criminal justice policy advisors and the state administering authorities for the impacted DOJ grant programs.
+Note that an electronic version of this table will be emailed to Governors' criminal justice policy advisors, the state administering authorities for the impacted DOJ grant programs, and the state adult and juvenile correctional administrators.
 The electronic table can also be requested by contacting the PREA Management Office at PREACompliance@usdoj.gov.

-For each facility listed in the table, Governors must provide information on all PREA audit activity for Audit Year 2 of Cycle 2 (August 20, 2017 - August 19, 2018), including:
+For each facility listed in the table, Governors must provide information on all PREA audit activity for Audit Year 3 of Cycle 2 (August 20, 2018 - August 19, 2019), including: